Kenya's borders are now open for international travel, with some domestic restrictions lifted.

 International flights to Kenya have resumed, and some land borders are open.

-Public transportation in Kenya is operating under health restrictions.
+Public transportation in most of Kenya is operating under health restrictions.

-Restaurants, bars and cafes in Kenya are open.
+Restaurants, bars and cafes in Kenya are open, until 21:00 daily.

 Wearing face masks is required in all public places.